 "Table A" was the previous set of statutory default articles for a company limited by shares.
-The current statutory default articles are called the "Model Articles".
-Up to date articles are now based on and will usually refer to the Model Articles, rather than Table A.
+It used to be the basis of the articles for most of those companies.
+The "Model Articles" have replaced Table A as the current statutory default articles.